filecoin-project/FIPs/FIPS/fip-draft_tipset-reservations.md

 Node errors are outside consensus.
 A node that encounters a node error while evaluating a candidate tipset MUST treat it as a local fault, not as an alternative valid or invalid state transition, and SHOULD stop following the chain until the fault is investigated.

 ## Design Rationale

+The subsections below explain the execution flow and the main design choices behind the rules in `## Specification`.

 ### Reservation Flow